knpuniversity/phpunit/knpu/exceptions-fence-security.md

 Oh, and on the property, add `@var Collection|Security[]`.

 Really, this will be a `Collection` instance.
-But the `Security[]` part tells our editor that this is a collection of *Security* object.
+But the `Security[]` part tells our editor that this is a collection of *Security* objects.
 And that will give *us* better auto-completion.
+Which we can only enjoy if we get this dino security going, so let's get to it!

 ## Throwing the Exception